-The controller supports the use of TOTP as a second authentication factor.
-This allows users to be strongly authenticated before they are allowed access to the Org's Web Console.
+Org Admins can enable/require the use of TOTP as a second authentication factor.
+This allows users to be strongly authenticated before they are allowed access to the Org.

 When a user attempts to login, the password based primary authentication is performed first.
-Only after the primary authentication has succeeded, will the controller prompt the user to further verify their identity with MFA using TOTP.
+Once the primary authentication is successful, the user is prompted to verify their identity with MFA using TOTP.
 The user needs to pass both primary and secondary authentication methods before they are allowed access.

 ANY TOTP based Authenticator will work for MFA.